ioshisolis/Bootcamp_Final_Project/README.md

     - 15 to 20 min meeting
     - We use this meeting to touch base on important issues during the day and to create pull request and merge to the main branch
   - Class Time Meetings through Zoom
-    - Tuesdays and Thurdays we get together during class time to discuss more in depth our project, also reliying on the assistance of our TA.
+    - Tuesdays and Thursdays we get together during class time to discuss more in depth our project, also relying on the assistance of our TA.
     - Saturdays for the Office Hours (OPTIONAL)
   - Extraordinary meeting
     - This are schedule ahead of time through slack one to one, or in our personal chat.